Associate in Science for Transfer | SC Program: AS-T.1004

 Units 3

-This is a survey of the visual arts of diverse ethnic and indigenous cultures with an emphasis on both historic and contemporary art.
-Explored are the Americas, Africa, and the Pacific Islands.
-Lectures are focused on the styles, motifs, symbols, rituals and traditions of the cultures by examining their crafts, drawings, sculpture, printmaking and paintings.
-This course is designed as a Humanities elective, recommended for Art Core Programs, and required for the Art History Concentration.
-This course may be offered in a distance education format.
+A survey course of the visual arts of Ethnic and Indian Cultures.
+Explored are the Eskimo, North West Coast, Pueblo, Apache, Navaho, Iroquois, Plains, Southeastern, California, Mexico, Peru, Africa, Polynesia, Melanesia, Micronesia, India, Japan, China, and Barbarians.
+Stress is given to the styles, motifs, symbols and meaning of the cultures by examining crafts, drawings, sculpture, woodcuts and paintings.
+This course designed for Humanities elective, recommended for Art Core Programs, and required for Art History Concentration.

 Apply Now